Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 transcript_assembly
 -------------------

-``transcript_assembly`` will base on the coverage to generate transcripts.
+``transcript_assembly`` will detect transcripts based on the coverage.
 User can assign the parameters of ``transcript_assembly``.

-For importing the information of libraries, please refer to the section ``The format of libraries for import to ANNOgesic``.
+For importing the information of libraries, please refer to the section of ``The format of libraries for import to ANNOgesic``.

 - Pre-required tools and files

 Wiggle files of fragmented libraries or TEX +/- treated libraries.
-We don't recommend only use wiggle files of TEX +/- treated libraries to generate transcripts.
-It will lose some reads in 3'end.
+We don't recommend that only use wiggle files of TEX +/- treated libraries to generate transcripts.
+It will lose some information in 3'end.

 If user wants to compare transcript with TSS, it requires ``.gff`` file of TSS.